How to Join The Jamestowne Society and First California Company

-Beginners would benefit from online guidance and recommendations for strategies and steps in getting started.
+Beginners can benefit from online guidance and recommendations for strategies and steps in getting started.
 The researching of lineage to an ancestor that is listed among the Jamestowne Society’s online Index of Qualified Ancestors will require skills and a plan to investigate through at least eleven to fourteen generations that must go well beyond what is in the records in the US National Archives; each generation must be fully documented.

 Several Southern California libraries have genealogy sections and helpful research staffs.
 In particular, the biggest genealogy collection anywhere in Southern California is in the Los Angeles Public Library’s Main Branch (downtown) that takes up most of one very large floor.
 Other major collections in our region with early Virginia genealogical materials include the San Diego Public Library, Southern California Genealogical Society in Burbank and the Cole Library of the City of Carlsbad.

 The SCGS also offers its annual genealogical Jamboree each June, where there are many opportunities to learn about genealogical research and develop and enhance genealogical skills.